 - IBM Enterprise Content Management

 See a full list of proprietary CMS.

-If you're looking for a CMS for a brand new website, it is best to choose a solution that will have all the features and flexibility to meet not only your current, but future business needs as well.
+If you're looking for a CMS for a brand new website, it is best to choose a solution that has all the important features and functions to meet your current and future business needs.

 Software as a Service (SaaS) CMS

 SaaS CMS solutions commonly include web content management software, web hosting, and technical support with a single supplier.
 These are virtual solutions hosted in the cloud and based on a subscription model, usually on a per-user or per-site basis.
 The pricing usually includes:

 - amount of data transfer (ie bandwidth to and from your site)

 There are two types of cloud content management systems:

 - 'Fully cloud' CMS often comes as part of a package or service.
 Typically, these are proprietary systems under the supplier's control, so it isn't always possible to customise or alter their functionality to suit your needs.